92green/dataparcels/packages/dataparcels-docs/src/pages/parcel-types.md

 A parcel is an indexed parcel if it contains an indexed data type, such as an array or an Immutable.js List.
 IndexedParcels are also always parent parcels.

-When a parcel is an indexed parcel, it allows the used of indexed methods.
+When a parcel is an indexed parcel, it allows the use of indexed methods.

 ### ElementParcel

 A parcel is an element parcel if it contains the child value of an indexed parcel.

-When a parcel is an element parcel, it allows th
+When a parcel is an element parcel, it allows the use of element methods.

+### TopLevelParcel